bxlab/cmdb-quantbio/assignments/bootcamp/annotating_and_writing_variants/assignment/index.md

 2. Make a working copy of the test data `/Users/cmdb/data/vcf_files/random_snippet.vcf` into your `day2-homework` directory.

+3. Make a working copy of the dbSnp data `/Users/cmdb/cmdb-quantbio/assignments/bootcamp/annotating_and_writing_variants/slides_asynchronous_or_livecoding_resources/dbSnp_snippet.vcf` into your `day2-homework` directory.

-3. Submit `README.md`, your commented VCF parser script, your analysis script, and your annotated VCF file by pushing them to your `QBB2022-answers` repo on [github.com](http://www.github.com).
+4. Submit `README.md`, your commented VCF parser script, your analysis script, and your annotated VCF file by pushing them to your `QBB2022-answers` repo on [github.com](http://www.github.com).
 Submit each part as you finish it rather than waiting until the end. **DO NOT** git add the original VCF file.
 In order to git add your annotated VCF file, you will need to add `--force` before the file name since VCF files are listed in `.gitignore` as files not to commit.

     ```
     git add FILENAME